-Take a Feature – “This car has ABS Anti-lock brakes”.
-So What?
+Take a Feature – “This car has ABS anti-lock brakes”.

-The objective is to appeal emotionally and objectively to who you are talking to.
-When you create copy, explaining features without benefits is almost meaningless.
+The objective is to appeal emotionally and logically to who you’re talking to.
+When you create copy, explaining features without benefits is a big oversight.

-If you look at the difference between these two pieces of copy, you’ll see that using “You” language is more enticing and more emotionally pointed at your viewer.
-It shows them what they will get.
-Not just what you have.
+If you look at the difference between those two pieces of copy, you’ll see that using “You” language is more enticing, less mundane, and more emotionally pointed at your reader.
+It shows them what they will get – Not just what you have.

-While it’s appropriate in some circumstances to boast your achievements, your mission, and how well your business performs and why – it’s usually only appropriate for an “About Us” section of a website.
-More often than not, if your audience was there to learn all about you, they would likely navigate to that section on their own accord.
+Sometimes it’s appropriate in certain circumstances to boast your achievements, your mission, and how well your business performs and why.
+However, it’s usually more appropriate for an “About Us” section of a website.
+More often than not, if your audience was there to learn all about your company, they would likely navigate to that section on their own.